Chan Canasta: Stage career

 Canasta moved to Great Britain in 1947, following a stint in the Royal Air Force.
-Starting as a card magician who took his surname from the popular card game of canasta, he became a well-known stage magician performing feats of memory and book tests during the late 1940s.
+Starting as a card magician who took his stage surname from the popular card game of canasta, he became a well-known stage magician performing feats of memory and book tests during the late 1940s.
 Over the course of his career, Canasta performed at the London Palladium, the Desert Inn in Las Vegas, and at the Playboy Club circuit.

 Canasta didn't refer to himself as a magician or a mentalist; he often used his own term "psycho-magician" but was most commonly billed as "A Remarkable Man".

 Television

 In 1951 Canasta recorded his first television show for the BBC - a sparse affair with only a few props that concentrated on mental effects.
-He became TV's first celebrity magician in the 1950s, and broadcast his last show in March 1960.
+He became TV's first celebrity magician in the 1950s and broadcast his last show in March 1960.
 Throughout his career, he made more than 350 television appearances, including on the Ed Sullivan, Arlene Francis and Jack Paar shows.

 His final BBC TV appearance was in 1971, on Parkinson, for he had left television performing behind several years earlier, although he did reappear on Israeli TV on 11 November 1983.

 Technique

 Canasta called his effects "experiments" rather than tricks.
 He performed experiments in thought using two packs of playing cards.
 He would ask a spectator to think of a card then another to pick the unstated thought-of-card from a different pack; or he would place cards onto a table and ask a spectator to pick up one card that another spectator was only thinking of.
-The effects were risky and he would often fail on live television.
+The effects were risky, and he would often fail on live television.
 Contemporary magicians decried Canasta's approach but this element of "risk-taking" has been a major influence on the current generation of magicians.

 Canasta's signature routine was his "Experiment With Books".
 He would invite a volunteer from the audience to choose a random page, then would predict precisely the number of words comprising three syllables it contained.
 He was not concerned if he made the odd mistake when performing this trick, believing a few errors along the way simply highlighted the validity of his normally correct answers.